 A framework, on the other hand, is pre-written code that suggests a defined structure that, should you follow it, allows for more efficient and easy-to-read code bases.
 The framework is in control of the flow.
 You put your code in the right spot and the framework takes care of how the application runs.
 With frameworks, you can also tap into useful pre-written features—just like you can with libraries.
 If you’re looking to learn more, we’ve created a full beginner’s guide to web frameworks.

-AngularJS, React and Vue in action
+AngularJS, React, and Vue in action

 Take a look at what kind of great, pre-written functionality you can get with these three technologies!

-Here’s a sample search bar utilizing AngularJS:
+A sample search bar utilizing AngularJS:

 With this sample app, you can “search” for US States.
 Try entering “a” in the search box.
 It will immediately filter the list down to all states that contain the letter “a”.
 Now type “l”.
 Now you should see a list of all states that contain the letter combination “al”.
 Cool, huh?

-Here’s a calculator application written with the help of React:
+A calculator application written with the help of React:

 React was created with speed, simplicity, and scalability in mind.
 You can use it to build large applications that can manipulate data without reloading the page (much like Angular).

 React can also be used in conjunction with other frameworks and it is known to be a bit easier for beginners to learn.
 In recent years, its popularity has skyrocketed, making it a solid choice if you’re looking to add to your skill set.